Kenneth Pablo Kimuli: Comedy

 In 2004, he was assigned by the Daily Monitor newspaper to write an article on Theatre Factory.
-Afterwards he kept on going back to watch them during rehearsals as he gave them tips.
-This led to his being invited to join the group.
-He joined Theatre Factory in 2005.
+Afterwards, he kept going back to watch them during rehearsals, giving them tips.
+This led to him being invited to join the group in 2005.

-In 2007, he was invited by Robert Redford to the Sundance Theatre Program in the USA where he shared the stage with celebrated film actors and actresses.
+In 2007, he was invited by Robert Redford to the Sundance Theatre Program in the United States where he shared the stage with celebrated film actors and actresses.

-In 2009, he won the MultiChoice Stand Up Uganda walking away with $10,000.
+In 2009, he won the MultiChoice Stand Up Uganda competition including $10,000 of prize money.
 He later started his own weekly show called Pablo Live after leaving Theatre Factory.
-Later on, the show was changed to every last Friday of the month.
-After eight years of Pablo Live, it closed in 2016 and later reopened almost a year later in 2017.
+Later on the show was changed to the last Friday of every month.
+After eight years of Pablo Live, it closed in 2016 before reopening almost a year later in 2017.